kkeles/awsug-hugo/README.md

 Similar use can be applied for different file types as well.

+> [!CAUTION]
-* Caution: Do not add ./ or absolute URL to your images.
+> Do not add ./ or absolute URL to your images.
 Rather, use relative permalink as shared in the example above.

 ## License & Contact